 What’s the Difference Between MEDDIC & BANT Sales Qualifying Methodologies?

-The MEDDIC and BANT sales qualifying methodologies are two popular frameworks sales teams use to identify and prioritise sales opportunities.
+The MEDDIC and BANT sales qualifying methodologies are two popular frameworks sales teams use to identify and prioritize sales opportunities.

 Overall, the main difference between MEDDIC and BANT is their level of complexity and scope.